jabrielcjones/product_scraper/README.md

    - `run.py`
    - `wholesalers/dollarday.py`
-   - Python file for an existing wholesaler
+   - HTML file product page from new wholesaler

 3. Add the following prompt to the ChatGPT chat: